Bridging the Perception Gap in Image Super-Resolution Evaluation: Experiments

-We calculate the Spearman Rank order Correlation Coefficient (SRCC) between IQA model predictions and user opinions to show how model evaluations correlate with human perception.
-Specifically, for each source image, we obtain model predictions and Thurstone scores on the 7 SR model outputs and calculate their SRCC.
-For all images in a dataset, the averaged SRCC value is reported.

-As stated in Section \ref{sec4}, we train three IQA models (AHIQ \cite{lao2022attentions}, MANIQA \cite{yang2022maniqa} and TOPIQ \cite{chen2024topiq}) on three IQA datasets (Kadid-10K \cite{lin2019kadid}, PieAPP \cite{PieAPP} and PIPAL \cite{pipal}), both in traditional FR-IQA setting and in our proposed RQI setting (with subscript `R').
-In total 18 models are tested on user scores collected for four SR datasets.
+We train AHIQ \cite{lao2022attentions}, MANIQA \cite{yang2022maniqa}, and TOPIQ \cite{chen2024topiq} across three IQA datasets Kadid-10K \cite{lin2019kadid}, PieAPP \cite{PieAPP}, and PIPAL \cite{pipal}, following the traditional FR-IQA and the RQI training settings respectively.
+We test them on the user perceptual data collected in Section \ref{sec3}, covering seven SOTA SR models from four different SR benchmarks (Set5 and Set14 are merged for evaluation).
+We calculate SRCC between model predictions and user opinions for each source image, and report the averaged SRCC value in Table \ref{tab2}, where subscript ``R'' denotes trained under the RQI setting.

-Table \ref{tab1} shows the results and we make several observations.
-First, we observe a consistent SRCC improvement on all four testing sets by training under the RQI scheme, regardless of which IQA model or training set is applied.
-This indicates the effectiveness of the scheme.
+From Table \ref{tab2} we make several observations.
+First, there exists a consistent SRCC improvement on all four testing sets by training under the RQI scheme, regardless of which IQA model or training set is applied.
+This indicates the effectiveness of the proposed scheme.
 Second, by calculating the average improvement for each testing dataset, the improvements on DIV2K, RealSR, DRealSR, and Set5\&Set14 are 0.077, 0.085, 0.146, and 0.138, respectively.
-The improvements on DRealSR and Set5\&Set14 are relatively larger, consistent with our observation in Figure \ref{Fig6}, resulting that when more outputs are preferred than GTs, the RQI becomes more effective.
-Third, among three selected IQA models, we observe MANIQA \cite{yang2022maniqa} achieves better consistency, while among all training sets, models trained on PIPAL \cite{pipal} perform better.
-Therefore, we select the best-performing model $\text{RQI}_{MANIQA} $ trained on the PIPAL dataset for analysis in the rest of the paper.
+The relatively larger improvements on DRealSR and Set5\&Set14 can be attributed to the limited quality of their GT images, which validates the design of our framework in addressing Goal~2.
+Third, among the three selected IQA models, we observe MANIQA \cite{yang2022maniqa} achieves better consistency, while among all training sets, models trained on PIPAL \cite{pipal} perform better.
+We attribute this to PIPAL’s inclusion of diverse distortion types with subtle perceptual variations.
+Thus, we select the best-performing model $\text{MANIQA}_{RQI} $ trained on the PIPAL dataset for analysis in the following experiments.